cesarderio/reading-notes/301d8/class15.md

 Give an example of how a diverse company can serve a diverse user base or vise-versa.

-* A diverse company will have better understanding of thier diverse customer base and/or thier customers will be better represented by having diverse team members from those different customer bases.
+* A diverse company will have better understanding of their diverse customer base and/or their customers will be better represented by having diverse team members from those different customer bases.

 ### Things I want to know more about